Pooja23494/PR9-Add-To-Cart/README.md

 - Display a list of products.
 - Add products to the cart.
 - View cart contents and quantity.
-- Remove or reduce item quantity from cart (if implemented).
+- Remove or reduce item quantity from cart
-- Responsive UI (assuming).
+- Responsive UI
 - Demo‐friendly and ready for customization.

 ## Tech Stack